rvivek/rvivek.github.io/_posts/2012-08-07-immigration.md

   - immigration
   - startups
 ---
 Enough has been said about the war for talent in the valley.
-It&#8217;s definitely hard to hire good engineers and it&#8217;s just ending up in a zero sum game where Google tries to poach from Facebook, Facebook from Twitter, Twitter from &#8230; and so on.
+It&#8217;s definitely hard to hire good engineers and it&#8217;s just ending up in a zero sum game where Google tries to poach from Facebook, Facebook from X, X from &#8230; and so on.
 And then there are a few engineers in these companies who&#8217;d like to work for a startup mostly because they&#8217;d want to do one in the near future.
 In fact, someone built a [site for that][1].

 It&#8217;s getting [increasingly easy][2] for good hackers to start companies.
 Startups are becoming almost risk-free because even if you *fail*, a team of good developers might be worth  $1M * no. of hackers, going by the recent acqui-hires.